Manor Lords: Gameplay

-City-Building
+City-building

 According to the developer, the game aims to provide organic city building.
 The city-building aspects focus on expanding an initially-small settlement through gathering resources, managing supply chains and expanding trade networks, while also managing threats to the settlement's internal cohesion.
 The roads are almost always curved and houses can be built without the interference of fixed or handmade zoning grids found in SimCity and Skylines games.
 Building mechanics are motivated by the growth of real medieval towns and villages, where major trade routes and the landscape influenced how settlements shaped and developed.
 Players must also navigate the unique demands and opportunities of each in-game season.
 Buildings and workplaces must be maintained to operate efficiently, adding a layer of long-term planning to city management.
 Detailed and realistic castle construction and fortifications allow players to add defence and aesthetics, improving both gameplay and settlement growth.

-Resource and Financial Management
+Resource and financial management

 In addition to city-building, the game has a complex financial system in place.
-The game's emphasis on in-depth historical accuracy means players must manage six types of taxation, and balance quick growth with environmental effects such as weather and the possibility of environmental degradation including soil exhaustion and deforestation.
-Players are asked to balance a system of imports and exports of various goods, an yearly King's tax, bandit raids and loot, and taxes and tithes on villagers that impact satisfaction values and determine the money that the 'lord' gets to keep to keep their manor and village running.
+The game's emphasis on in-depth historical accuracy means players must manage six types of taxation, and balance quick growth with environmental effects such as weather and the possibility of environmental degradation, including soil exhaustion and deforestation.
+Players are asked to balance a system of imports and exports of various goods, a yearly King's tax, bandit raids and loot, and taxes and tithes on villagers that impact satisfaction values and determine the money that the 'lord' gets to keep their manor and village running.

-Medieval Warfare
+Medieval warfare

-On top of bandit skirmishes, some modes of the game include territorial expansions, fights against AI enemies and lords and other opponents or a boss fight against an expanding 'Baron' territory.
+On top of bandit skirmishes, some modes of the game include territorial expansions, fights against AI enemies and lords and other opponents, or a boss fight against an expanding 'Baron' territory.
 The game offers historically accurate options of renting temporary troops with various equipment and skill levels, an opportunity to train and equip a personal retinue, or arm villagers to fight off enemies.
 Players may command real-time tactical battles, taking into consideration fatigue, weather conditions, and equipment.
 Additionally, the game features a robust diplomacy system to communicate with other AI and programmed lords, using influence or threats to sway their actions.